Speeding Offences And Defences

 It is usual for Magistrates to impose a ban for speeding of up to 56 days.

 But, it is important to note, that Section 34 of the Road Traffic Offenders Act 1988 clearly states that the period of any discretionary driving ban can be set for whatever period the Magistrate deems appropriate for your offence.

 It is quite common for discretionary bans to be used as a short, sharp, shock strategy, especially for excess speed offences.

 Defending Excess Speed Allegations

-If you have any questions with regard to your specific offence and whether any of these technical legal arguments can be raised to defend your alleged speed, then please contact us for further assistance.
+Find out whether any of these technical legal arguments can be raised to defend your alleged speed… please contact us for further assistance.

-Because it is up to the prosecution to have to prove beyond a reasonable doubt with regard to your alleged offence, you need to cast a doubt in order to defend this road traffic allegation.
+It is up to the prosecution to have to prove beyond a reasonable doubt with regard to your alleged offence.
+Therefore, you need to cast a doubt in order to defend this road traffic allegation.

 One common way used to defend allegations of driving above the limit is to demonstrate that for your particular offence, the speed detection device used (camera, hand held gun etc) was not being used in accordance with the (Association of Chief Police Officers) ACPO codes of practice.

 In order to rely upon a speed detection device for evidence, the Prosecution are required to show that it was being used in accordance with Home Office Approval.